mmesiti/git-collaborative/content/same-repository.md

     ```
     git remote add <forge-name> git@<forge-name>:<username>/centralized-workflow-exercise
     ```
-    if you configured access with https:
+    If you did not, you can try https instead:
     ```
     git remote add <forge-name> https://<forge-name>/<username>/centralized-workflow-exercise
     ```
-  - push the main branch there:
+  - [ ] push the main branch there:
     ```
     git push <forge-name> main
     ```

+    Have a look at the {ref}`Authentication`
+    section if you have troubles here.

     # TODO: Review and check
   ::::